last1here/ashleyburg.es/src/posts/2020-05-site-updates.md

 With 11ty, I would be able to get the site set up in a handful of template files and some basic configuration.
-It also met all the requirements I set out and has a lot of points of extensibilty should I wish to take advantage of in the future.
+It also met all the requirements I set out and has a lot of points of extensibilty should I wish to take advantage of this in the future.
 During this research I also decided I would be moving my hosting.
-For this Netlify seemed like the sutible choice, they offer a great solution for hosting static sites, with easy deployments which I'll go into further later.
+For this, Netlify seemed like the suitable choice.
+They offer a great solution for hosting static sites, with easy deployments which I'll go into further detail with later.
 They also offer a Git integrated [CMS](https://www.netlifycms.org/) that will allow me to manage the posts without needing to use Git, I see myself correcting all my typos with this.

 ## Development

-The development process was straight forward and took a couple of hours stretch across a few days, this post probably took longer to write.
+The development process was straight forward and took a couple of hours stretched across a few days.
+This post probably took longer to write.
 There are plenty of boilerplate projects to start from, I used the [eleventy-base-blog](https://github.com/11ty/eleventy-base-blog) as the base for this site.
 This boilerplate uses nunjunks as the templating lanuage and markdown as the writing format.
 Modifying the templates to accept the custom post types